hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

    </ul>

    Train Loss: 0.2237
+   <br><br>
    Validation Loss: 0.5934
+   <br><br>
    TOTAL EVALUATION LOSS: 12.83629
+   <br><br>

-   The loss plots appear jittery, likely due to the high learning rate.
+   <p>The loss plots appear jittery, likely due to the high learning rate.
 However, adding an extra layer and running for more epochs appears to have improved the model's performance on the test data.
-The validation loss is higher than the training loss, indicating a minor degree of overfitting.
+The validation loss is higher than the training loss, indicating a minor degree of overfitting.</p>

   </td>
   <td>